‘Spolia Index’

 St Peter’s provides an engaging setting for contemporary lettering, set on its’ own atop a hill just outside the village of Saxthorpe.
 The plaque in Broughton Moor green slate shares the space with the only surviving floor tablet in the church.
 It’s carved date is 1650 and it memorialises Edmund Pooley, who died at the age on eleven months and eight days, the son of Sir Edmund Pooley, of B[r]adley in Suffolk and Dame Esther.

 The size of this piece was chosen to fit into the dimensions of the floor tiles, to be informative and not dominate the space.
 The letterforms are lowercase and influenced by late 17th and 18th century lettering which can be seen in churches across Norfolk.
-Characterised in this instance by letterforms that are particularly fluid and slightly condensed to fit the space.
+Characterised in this instance by letterforms that are particularly fluid and slightly condensed to fit a plqaue with the same dimensions are the floor tiles..

 In June 2025 the stone was blessed as part of the Eucharist service.